ryansukale/batarang/README.md

 - options.query: An object that will be converted to queryString
 - options.params: An object whose keys will be looked up in the ur pattern and replaced by its values.
 - config.query: Configuration for options.query processing.
-It uses the (stringify function in the query-string)[https://github.com/sindresorhus/query-string#stringifyobject-options].
+It uses the [stringify function in the query-string](https://github.com/sindresorhus/query-string#stringifyobject-options).
 Useful when you want to parse different array formats etc.
 - config.params: Configuration for options.params processing.
-It uses the (compile function from path-to-regexp)[https://github.com/pillarjs/path-to-regexp#compile-reverse-path-to-regexp]
+It uses the [compile function from path-to-regexp](https://github.com/pillarjs/path-to-regexp#compile-reverse-path-to-regexp)

 ```js
 var params = {id: 1, team_id: 2};